The Rolex Yacht-Master

 The Rolex Yacht-Master Timeline

 Rolex finally gave up their plans to overhaul the Submariner in 1992 with the release of the Yacht-Master ref.
 16628.
 This was an 18k yellow gold variation on the dive watch theme.
-It was also designed to appeal to a more genteel audience than the tough-as-nails Sub.
+Rolex also designed it to appeal to a more genteel audience than the tough-as-nails Sub.

 It shared the same Caliber 3135 movement and 40mm dimensions.
 Yet, it needed to be water resistant to only 100m rather than 300m and afford to have a slimmer profile with a flatter belly.
 It also had more graceful contours and a softer overall silhouette.